VPDroid/Dev/README.md

 # Code Introduction

-Since VPDroid is an os-level code with a vast amount of code, we will upload the part of the code that belongs to “NEW USER-LEVEL DEVICE VIRTUALIZATION,” kernel virtualization, and “CUSTOMIZE THE VP’S DEVICE ATTRIBUTES.”
+Since VPDroid is an os-level code with a vast amount of code, we will upload the part of the code that belongs to “NEW USER-LEVEL DEVICE VIRTUALIZATION,” some kernel virtualization, and “CUSTOMIZE THE VP’S DEVICE ATTRIBUTES.”
 The basic code included in the VPDroid is from the operation system source code of android that we have not modified; we will no longer upload it but will provide a download link.

 We have created the VPDroid code as follows, which are based on the Android Open Source Project (AOSP) (https://android.googlesource.com/platform/manifest) and Cells (https://cells-source.cs.columbia.edu/ ).